UN Says 800,000 Have Fled Fierce Fighting In Rafah

 But UN agencies and humanitarian aid groups have warned sea or air deliveries cannot replace far more efficient truck convoys into Gaza, where the UN has repeatedly warned of looming famine.

+The Rafah crossing, a vital conduit for humanitarian aid, has been closed since Israel launched its operation in the city.

+The war began after Hamas unprecedented October 7 attack on Israel, which resulted in the deaths of more than 1,170 people, mostly civilians, according to an AFP tally based on Israeli official figures.

-Israel's offensive has killed at least 35,386 Palestinians in Gaza, mostly civilians, according to data provided by the Hamas-run territory's health ministry.
+Israel's retaliatory offensive against Hamas has killed at least 35,386 people in Gaza, mostly civilians, according to data provided by the Hamas-run territory's health ministry.

 “Troops are advancing and retreating around these areas,” a security source said.